layeraudioai/cli_scanner/README.md

 # cli_scanner
-parses directories for c# projects (files) and can auto suggest, fix, and implement features
+parses directories for c, c++, and c# projects (files) and can auto suggest, fix, and implement features

 to install OR update:
 1. get devkitpro installed on your windows machine